History of Films: Before the Cinema

 Outside the main ones avant-garde there are several directors who work elsewhere, like Carl Theodor Dreyer.
 In Italy there is a profound production and distribution crisis.
 Even English cinema has no interesting cinematic movements, even if in the meantime he began his career at a very young age Alfred Hitchcock.
 It is above all in Northern Europe that we find the most important filmmakers such as Dreyer, Sjostrom, Christensen.

-History of the cinema of the origins in Japan
+History of Films in Japan

 The history of Japanese cinema also begins with Thomas Edison’s kinetoscope which was exported to Japan in 1896.
 Lumière’s cameramen also make films in Japan.
 The first Japanese film dates back to 1897.
 Ghosts were the most popular theme.